 How much does pet insurance for a cavoodle cost?

-We looked for over $20,000 of cover per annum with at least an 80% benefit, making sure these policies include cover for skin conditions, gastrointestinal illness, ear infections, MVD medications and BOAS.
-When an insurer offers more than one policy, we chose the policy with the limit closest to $20,000.
+We look for over $20,000 of cover per annum with at least an 80% benefit and a Vlog Expert Rating over 75%.
+We also make sure these policies include cover for skin conditions, gastrointestinal illness, ear infections, MVD medications and BOAS.
+When an insurer offers more than one policy, we chose the policy with the closest limit over $20,000.

 What is the best pet insurance for cavoodles?